These Universal Unitarian prayer beads are hand-wired using stainless steel eye pins and feature black glass beads in three shapes.

 These are separated by four larger beads, and one large bead called the head bead.

-These UU prayer beads are made in a loop and measure about 9 1/2 inches long from the top center of the prayer beads to the bottom of the charm.
+These UU prayer beads are made in a loop and measure about 8 3/4 inches.

 Your prayer beads will come with a complimentary small organza bag for safe storage.